typemill/docs/05-Forms/01-Field-Overview.md

 ### color

 Adds a color picker.

-If you use this for a frontend form, then the standard HTML5 color picker will be used.
-You have to style it yourself, if you don`t like the standard.
-For theme settings and plugin settings, an individual color picker is used.
+**Limitation:** The configuration fields for themes and plugins use a customized color-picker.
+Public forms and meta-tabs use the standard HTML5 color-picker.

 ````
 forms: